sohamd58/VoidPro/README.md

 ## Development Status

-This engine currently handles files up to ~100MB efficiently.
-Future developements and optimizations are planned to make the engine capable of handling files of upto 300GB.
+This engine currently handles files up to ~100MB efficiently and can handle files up to ~1GB at most.
+Future developements and optimizations are planned to make the engine capable of handling files of up to 300GB.